-Training birds to lay eggs in the nests is the single most effective way of discouraging non-nest eggs.

-During lay, the house should be walked slowly and often to check for hens making nest sites outside the nest boxes.

-If the use of alternative nesting areas continues, these areas should be fenced off.

-Any floor or slat eggs that do occur should be gathered frequently.
+- Training birds to lay eggs in the nests is the single most effective way of discouraging non-nest eggs. - During lay, the house should be walked slowly and often, to check for hens making nest sites outwith the nest boxes. - If the use of alternative nesting areas continues, these areas should be fenced off. - Any non-nest eggs that do occur should be gathered frequently.